Signs that it may be time to hire

 8. Choose your perfect candidate

 When you have multiple candidates that you think would be a great fit, choosing the right person can be difficult.
 To make a decision, reflect on what you learned about your candidates’ skills, personality and experience from their resumes, interviews and references.
-Consider how your candidates will fit with your team and company culture, and compare notes with anyone else who was involved in the hiring process.
+Consider how your candidates will add to your team and company culture, and compare notes with anyone else who was involved in the hiring process.
 It’s important to think about what your business needs and choose the candidate who will help you achieve your goals.

 9. Make an offer of employment